Divergence-conforming velocity and vorticity approximations for incompressible fluids obtained with minimal facet coupling: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge support from the Austrian Science Fund (FWF) through the research program ``Taming complexity in partial differential systems'' (F65) - project ``Automated discretization in multiphysics'' (P10), the research program W1245, and the NSF grant DMS-1912779.
+\begin{footnotesize} The authors acknowledge support from the Austrian Science Fund (FWF) through the research program ``Taming complexity in partial differential systems'' (F65) - project ``Automated discretization in multiphysics'' (P10), the research program W1245, and the NSF grants 1912779, 2136228. \end{footnotesize}